xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \date { date description } {#cmddate}

-<p>Starts a paragraph where one or more dates may be entered.
+Starts a paragraph where one or more dates may be entered.
 The paragraph will be indented.
 The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
 Multiple adjacent <span class="doxyComputerOutput">\date</span> commands will be joined into a single paragraph.
 Each date description will start on a new line.
 Alternatively, one <span class="doxyComputerOutput">\date</span> command may mention several dates.
 The <span class="doxyComputerOutput">\date</span> command ends when a blank line or some other sectioning command is encountered.
-See section <a href="#cmdauthor">\author</a> for an example.</p>
+See section <a href="#cmdauthor">\author</a> for an example.

 <hr/>

-## \showdate "&lt;format&gt;" &#91; &lt;date&#95;time&gt; &#93; {#cmdshowdate}
+## \showdate "&lt;format&gt;" \[ &lt;date\_time&gt; \] {#cmdshowdate}

-<p>Shows the date and time based on the given &lt;format&gt; and &lt;date_time&gt;.
-Where the &lt;format&gt; is a string in which the following tokens have a special meaning:</p>
+Shows the date and time based on the given &lt;format&gt; and &lt;date\_time&gt;.
+Where the &lt;format&gt; is a string in which the following tokens have a special meaning:

 <table class="doxyTable">
 <tr>